Gender bias in medical diagnosis: Pain bias

-In recent decades, the disparity between female pain treatment and male pain treatment has been receiving more attention.
+In recent decades, there has been increasing attention given to the disparity between the treatment of pain in females compared to males.
 Chronic pain is more prevalent in women than in men, and women report more severe, frequent, and prolonged cases of pain; however, they are less likely to receive adequate health treatment.
+Over 90% of women with chronic pain believe that they are treated differently by healthcare professionals because of their gender.

+Providers are also more likely to under-estimate female patientsʻ pain compared to males' pain.
 Studies show that physicians often perceive women's complaints as emotional responses rather than physiological pain.
-Women are less likely to be prescribed painkillers after surgeries, according to several studies conducted in the 1980s.
+Women are often referred to psychiatrists for treatment, and prescribed sedatives or psychotherapy medications.
+In addition, women are less likely to be prescribed painkillers after surgeries, according to several studies conducted in the 1980s.
 For example, after undergoing coronary artery bypass surgery, women received more sedatives rather than pain treatment.
 Studies from the 2000s showed that physicians dismissed women's pain as inexplicable because they refused to believe the complaints; some physicians even blamed the female patients for their pain.

+There are still gendered attitudes towards reporting uncontrolled pain to a healthcare provider.
+An exploratory study in 2020 found that women are more likely to advocate for themselves and use more varied self-advocacy strategies.
+However, this finding is contradictory, as women actually receive less pain treatment and experience worse health outcomes than men.

 Western cultural recognition of pain bias

 As the issue of pain bias becomes more popular, media coverage of the topic has also increased.
 In 2014, the National Pain Report conducted an online national survey of almost 2,600 women with a variety of chronic pain conditions.
 65% felt that their pain was being given inadequate attention because they were female, and 91% believed that the health-care system discriminated against women.
 Nearly half of the women were told that their pain was psychological, and 75% were told they must learn to deal with the pain.
 In 2015, The Atlantic published an article about a woman's experience with acute abdominal pain.
 She had to wait almost two hours at the emergency room before receiving treatment, but she endured the pain longer than necessary due to a misdiagnosis.
 In the United States, women wait an average of 65 minutes before receiving an analgesic for acute abdominal pain, while men only wait 49 minutes.
 A 2019 article published by The Washington Post references a 2008 study that supports the statements made in 2015 The Atlantic article.